coldfix/multiplot/README.rst

 multiplot
 ---------

-Little script to squeeze multiple image files into one PDF document.
+Little script to squeeze multiple image files (assumed to be landscape) into one PDF document.

 License